 In scope:

-Replacement active failover core Layer 3 switches for the existing pair of Cisco 6509 switches, This is to include the provision of the physical devices, physical installation and configuration including configuration of core routing.
+Replacement active failover core Layer 3 switches for the existing pair of Cisco 6509 switches.
+This is to include the provision of the physical devices, physical installation and configuration including configuration of core routing.
 This must provide the capability to utilise 10gbs links throughout the core switching / routing platform.

 Replacements for the existing server infrastructure.
 This is to include the provision of physical devices, physical installation and installation / configuration of the Operating System.